-It gives me great pleasure to have this opportunity to tell you about the wonderful things that occur in our school district.
+It gives me great pleasure to have this opportunity to tell you about the wonderful things that occur in our A-Rated school district.
 The Pass Christian Public School District, located in the beautiful city of Pass Christian, MS, is held in high regard in our state and across the country for our high-achieving schools.
 Our district consists of two elementary schools (Pass Christian Elementary and DeLisle Elementary), one middle school (Pass Christian Middle), and one high school (Pass Christian High).
-We serve approximately 2,050 students who come from diverse backgrounds.
+We serve approximately 1,940 students who come from diverse backgrounds.
 Our students come to school each day prepared to learn and are willing participants in the learning process.
 As a result, our teachers are able to teach to new heights.
 Thanks to the work of a committed and caring staff coupled with a strong, resilient, and supportive community, our students meet and exceed learning expectations related to college and career readiness.

 Partnerships: Goal 1 – Build better, stronger Partnerships.

-Our district has long-standing partnerships with local churches as well as business and industry.
+Our district has long-standing partnerships with local churches as well as businesses and industries.
 Several businesses work with our leadership team and teachers to provide scholarships and incentives to our students and teachers.
 Annually, Chemours, The Pass Christian Book Store and Cat Island Coffee House, and the Dr. Philip Terrell Foundation make donations to our schools for those purposes.
 It is with this kind of commitment to excellence that we continue to lead in academic arenas.
 Further, community organizations such as civic clubs, the Rotary Club of Pass Christian, and The Boys and Girls Club – Qatar Center join with us to support students in the classroom as well as on the field.

 Of course, we could not do what we do if we did not have supportive parents and families.
 Our parents and families have long-standing histories in our community and schools.
 They want their children to experience the same powerful learning opportunities they too once had.
 To that end, parents participate and support our efforts.
 Here is where it all comes together – great instruction, engaged students, and supportive, involved parents and community.
 If you are interested in partnering with our schools, please call 228-255-6200 to inquire.
 We welcome new relationships that align with our values.